 The beauty of online learning is that you're a web search away from virtually anything.
-Plus, distance courses typically have online study groups where you can share notes, virtual office hours where you can connect with instructors, and more.
-All of these resources can help you make the most of the distance learning experience.
+Plus, remote courses typically have online study groups where you can share notes, virtual office hours where you can connect with instructors, and more.
+All of these resources can help you make the most of the remote learning experience.

 Keep in Touch with Classmates

 Finally, just because you're learning from your childhood bedroom in the suburbs doesn't mean you should stay isolated from friends and classmates.
-In fact, many distance learning courses are designed with mandatory study sessions where peers can help quiz each other and pool their knowledge.
+In fact, many remote courses are designed with mandatory study sessions, where peers can help quiz each other and pool their knowledge.
 We recommend scheduling video chats with at least a few classmates every week to study and socialize.

-Here are three of the best options for distance learners on a budget:
+Here are three of the best options for remote learners on a budget: